svenalexdev/svenalexdev/README.md

 ## Hi, I’m Sven!

+- **Junior Full-Stack Developer** on the rise
-- **M.Sc. in Business Management** and 6 years of experience in corporate with a focus on sales, data and digital projects
+- **M.Sc. in Business Management** with 6 years of corporate experience - focus on sales, data & digital projects
-- **Now: Full-Stack Web Developer in the making, with a focus on building purposeful, user-friendly applications**
+- Combining technical skills with business expertise and a strong eye for usability & design
+- Multilingual, shaped by extensive international experience and an affinity for Latin America

 ---